 6) When can my defense attorney negotiate a plea bargain?

-When prosecutors make an plea deal offer, they usually include a deadline by which time the defendant must accept or else the offer will be rescinded.
-In many cases, prosecutors offer the most favorable plea deals early on in the court process shortly after the arraignment.
-If the defendant stalls in taking a deal, the prosecutor may punish the defendant by worsening the plea deal offer.
+When prosecutors make a plea deal offer, they usually include a deadline by which time you must accept or else the offer will be rescinded.
+In many cases, prosecutors offer the most favorable plea deals early on in the court process shortly after the arraignment: If you stall in taking a deal, the prosecutor may punish you by worsening the plea deal offer.

-Depending on the case, it may be worth waiting before the defendant commits to a plea deal.
-If during the pretrial process the defense attorney can demonstrate that the state has insufficient evidence to prove guilt beyond a reasonable doubt, the prosecution may be willing to sweeten the plea offer.
+Depending on the case, it may be worth waiting before you commit to a plea deal.
+If during the pretrial process your defense attorney can demonstrate that the state has insufficient evidence to prove guilt beyond a reasonable doubt, the prosecution may be willing to sweeten the plea offer.

 7) How long does it take to negotiate?

-8) Do plea bargains have to include fixed terms, or can it include a range of possible terms?
+8) Do plea bargains have to include fixed terms, or can they include a range of possible terms?

 9) If my case goes to trial, can I accept a plea bargain during the trial?

 Yes.
-The defense and prosecution can seek a plea resolution even while the criminal trial is going on.
-But once the verdict is rendered, the defendant loses the opportunity to plea bargain.
+You and the prosecution can seek a plea resolution even while the criminal trial is going on.
+Though once the verdict is rendered, you lose the opportunity to plea bargain.

 10) Can I accept a plea bargain after my criminal trial?

 No, not once the judge or jury returns a verdict.
-Once the verdict is rendered, the defendant may not retroactively accept the prosecutor’s previous plea bargain offer.
-If the defendant does not like the outcome of a criminal trial in Nevada, his/her only modes for relief are to move for a new trial and/or submit an appeal.
+Once the verdict is rendered, you may not retroactively accept the prosecutor’s previous plea bargain offer.

 11) Do all plea deals require me to plead guilty?